Trip Overview

 Day 01: Arrival in Kathmandu

-Arrive at Tribhuvan International Airport and transfer to your hotel.
-Take the day to relax and adjust to the city’s pace.
+Arrive at Tribhuvan International Airport where you will be meeting a member of our team and transfer to your hotel.
+Take the rest of the day to relax and adjust to the city’s pace.

 Day 02: A Morning of Guided Sightseeing

-Enjoy a half-day sightseeing tour, visiting UNESCO World Heritage Sites such as Swayambhunath (Monkey Temple) and Boudhanath Stupa, to experience Kathmandu’s spiritual and cultural richness.
+Enjoy a half-day sightseeing tour, visiting UNESCO World Heritage Sites such as Swayambhunath (Monkey Temple) and Boudhanath Stupa, to experience some of Kathmandu’s spiritual and cultural richness.

 Continue on the scenic trail, climbing above the Marsyangdi Valley to Pisang.
 The route is dotted with stunning views of Annapurna II, Lamjung Himal, and other towering peaks.

 Trek to Manang, passing through the village of Humde.
 Manang is a popular stop for trekkers to rest and acclimatize.
-The town offers great views of the Annapurna range and is a perfect place to explore.
+The town offers great views of the Annapurna range and is a perfect place to explore providing the opportunity to purchase additional snacks.

 Trek from Manang towards Yak Kharka.
 The trail takes you across alpine meadows with yak herders’ settlements, and you’ll notice the terrain becoming more barren as you approach the higher altitudes.